pomme-clic/s-money-documentation/docs/docs/payment/IP.md

 ## Endpoints

-You must use the Instant Payment API in including amount and beneficiary's ID
+You must use the Instant Payment API that includes amount and the beneficiary ID.

 More information regarding this endpoint in the [API reference.](/api/SCTinst)